Guganana/Unlog/README.md

 Unlog is totally free for non-commercial purposes and most commercial projects — no licenses need to be purchased for projects with a budget (or revenue) below $250000.

 This basically means 99% percent of users won't need to pay anything to use it.
-Instead we believe that if medium/large developers ever start to extract value out of this library, at their scale, then they're probabaly at a good position to contribute directly towards its development by acquiring a moderatly priced commercial license (which also provides other boons).
+Instead we believe that if medium/large developers ever start to extract value out of this library, at their scale, then they're probably at a good position to contribute directly towards its development by acquiring a moderately priced commercial license (which also provides other boons).

 Please reach out to us if you've got any queries: `unlog@guganana.com`